 Am I A Candidate?

 After doing their research, many people find that liposuction is a good choice for them.
 It is important to keep in mind that liposuction does not replace healthy eating habits and regular exercise.
 Instead, choose liposuction for the body contouring benefits that may be hard to achieve otherwise.
-Liposuction removes fat cell permanently, so if you gain weight after the procedure, it usually will not concentrate in the area that was treated.
+Liposuction removes fat cells, so if you gain weight after the procedure, it usually will not concentrate in the area that was treated.
 However, liposuction will not prevent you from gaining weight.
 To keep your new shape and new weight, you must follow a proper diet and exercise plan even after the procedure.

 What Do I Need to Know?